ryancdickson/staging/docs/BR.md

 Effective 2025-03-15, the CA SHOULD use a Linting process to verify the technical accuracy of Certificates within the selected sample set independently of previous linting performed on the same Certificates.

-Effective $DATE_2, the CA's quarterly self-audit SHALL include automated Linting of 100% of Certificates issued during the quarter (not a 3% sample) to verify technical conformity against both these Requirements and the applicable closed-world Certificate Profile disclosed in Section 7.1 of its Certificate Policy and/or Certification Practice Statement.
+Effective $DATE_2, the CA's quarterly self-audit SHALL include automated offline Linting of 100% of final Certificates issued during the quarter (not a 3% sample) to verify technical conformity against both these Requirements and the applicable closed-world Certificate Profile disclosed in Section 7.1 of its Certificate Policy and/or Certification Practice Statement.

 Except for Delegated Third Parties that undergo an annual audit that meets the criteria specified in [Section 8.4](#84-topics-covered-by-assessment), the CA SHALL strictly control the service quality of Certificates issued or containing information verified by a Delegated Third Party by having a Validation Specialist employed by the CA perform ongoing quarterly audits against a randomly selected sample of at least the greater of one certificate or three percent of the Certificates verified by the Delegated Third Party in the period beginning immediately after the last sample was taken.
 The CA SHALL review each Delegated Third Party's practices and procedures to ensure that the Delegated Third Party is in compliance with these Requirements and the relevant Certificate Policy and/or Certification Practice Statement.